fkyprianou/deved-platform/content/blog/en/vonage-video-api-react-native-sdk-gains-official-support.md

 outdated: false
 replacement_url: ""
 ---
-W﻿e are proud to announce that the previously community supported React Native SDK for the Vonage Video API has now gained official support from Vonage!
+W﻿e are proud to announce that the previously community-supported React Native SDK for the Vonage Video API has now gained official support from Vonage!

 B﻿ut what does this mean?
 Well, with this becoming an official SDK developers looking to use the React Native SDK can expect the same excellent support we offer for all the official SDKs!